-Recipe for Authentic New Mexico Red Chile Sauce that is perfect for huevos rancheros, enchilada’s, burrito’s, eggs and so much more!
+Recipe for Authentic New Mexico Red Chile Sauce is perfect for huevos rancheros, enchilada’s, burrito’s, eggs and so much more!

-New Mexican food is different in that it has evolved over a few hundred years and is a fusion of Pueblo Native American’s, with Hispano Spanish and Mexican cuisine (thank you Wikipedia for that ).
+New Mexican food is different in that it has evolved over a few hundred years.
+It is a fusion of Pueblo Native American’s, with Hispano Spanish and Mexican cuisine (thank you Wikipedia for that ).
 The distinctive ingredient of New Mexican food is the chile.
 There is a green chile and a red chile.
 The red chile is actually the green chile ripened (I just found that out.
 Mind blown!)

 Buying New Mexico Red Chile’s